 Kids Brain Health Network (KBHN) and Mitacs—a national, not-for-profit organization that helps build partnerships between academia, industry, and the world—invites undergraduate, college and graduate students, postdoctoral fellows from all disciplines to participate in KBHN-Mitacs Awards competition.

-Applications are due by July 19, 2024.
+Applications are accepted on a rolling basis.
 Please sign up for our newsletter to receive updates about upcoming opportunities.

 Overview: KBHN-Mitacs Awards & Internships